Jeff Chan (basketball)

-Jeffrei Allan D. Chan (born February 11, 1983) is a Filipino professional basketball player for the NorthPort Batang Pier of the Philippine Basketball Association (PBA).
+Jeffrei Allan D. Chan (born February 11, 1983) is a Filipino professional basketball player for the Pasay Voyagers of the Maharlika Pilipinas Basketball League (MPBL).
+He is also the head coach for the Tikas Kapampangan of the NBL–Pilipinas.
 After being snubbed in the 2008 PBA draft, he became known as one of the best three-point shooters of his generation.

 Early life and college career

 Chan was born and raised in Bacolod.
 He grew up with his mother and one brother, as his father had left the family.

 He started playing basketball for the University of St. La Salle (USLS) in grade school where he competed in various tournaments and earned numerous titles for the school.
 In those days, he played as a power forward, emulating power forward Horace Grant.
 He was also an erstwhile member of a champion team in the ADIDAS Streetball Challenge in Western Visayas.
 During his high school years in the USLS, he played in numerous leagues in Bacolod and was also chosen to be one of the players for Western Visayas to play in the Palarong Pambansa.
 It was during his high school years that he started working on his outside shot.
 He then got many playing offers from different schools in Metro Manila where he chose to join the San Beda College training camp.
 But even before school started, he decided to return to play one last year with the USLS.

 He then moved to Far Eastern University to play for the Tamaraws.
-In his rookie season, he scored nine points in Game 2 of the UAAP Finals to help FEU claim its 18th title.
+In his rookie season, he scored nine points in game 2 of the UAAP finals to help FEU claim its 18th title.
 The Tamaraws were then awarded the 2004 championship after eligibility issues with De La Salle, and beat De La Salle again for the title in 2005.
 He averaged 18.6 points, 4.8 rebounds, and 3.0 assists per game during his senior year.